RamyaSri95/Business-Insights-360/README.md

  - Stakeholder-focused insights
  - Data integration from multiple sources

+## 𝗢𝘂𝘁𝗰𝗼𝗺𝗲:
-## 𝗢𝘂𝘁𝗰𝗼𝗺𝗲:A sleek, insightful dashboard that empowers AtliQ to make informed, strategic decisions and compete head-to-head with data-savvy rivals.
+A sleek, insightful dashboard that empowers AtliQ to make informed, strategic decisions and compete head-to-head with data-savvy rivals.

 🔗 Check out the live dashboard: https://tinyurl.com/BI-360-live-dashboard